#CareCollective > How Often to Visit Elderly Parents and Relatives

 How Often Should I Visit?

-However, many different studies prove the social isolation of the elderly is associated with cognitive decline, a decline in health and depression.
+With that said, many different studies prove the social isolation of the elderly is associated with cognitive decline, a decline in health and depression.
 Regular visiting is vital for reassuring your loved ones that you are there for them, so deciding how often you visit is simply down to how often you can manage to with your schedule.

 A good way to find out how often people visit their loved ones in care homes is to ask the staff as they will be able to gauge how often a visit can benefit your loved one, as they are the ones spending the most time with your loved one.